AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 1. Interpret the data preview.

-   The audience preview appears in the right rail.
+   The audience preview appears in the right panel.
 It allows for a summarized analysis of the audience you have created.

    ![Screenshot of the data preview showing a summarized analysis of the audience.](assets/data-preview.png)